Strategy

 Updates

-The HPSC has developed an indigenous and justice, equity, inclusion, and diversity (JEDI) engagement roadmap for the HPSC.
-It will be available for public reading soon.
+We are developing an indigenous and justice, equity, inclusion, and diversity (JEDI) engagement roadmap for the HPSC.

 Action